AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

-$N_h$, $A_\mathrm{drop}$, and $P_\mathrm{drop0}$ are set the values shown in Tab. \ref{tab:params_alphadda2}.
-These values are found using grid search such that the difference in the win and the loss rates of AlphaDDA2 against the other AI players is minimum. $P_\mathrm{max}$ is set 0.95.
-This limit of $P_\mathrm{drop}(v)$ is need to avoid that the outputs of all the units in the DNN are 0.
+$N_h$, $A_\mathrm{drop}$, and $P_\mathrm{drop0}$ are set as the values shown in Tab. \ref{tab:params_alphadda2}.
+These values are determined using a grid search such that the difference in the win and loss rates of AlphaDDA2 against the other AIs is minimal .
+The details of the grid search are shown in Appendix \ref{sec:gridsearch}. $P_\mathrm{max}$ is set as 0.95.
+This limit of $P_\mathrm{drop}(v)$ is required to avoid the outputs of all the units in the DNN being 0.